Author: MIT Spokes

 426 mi

 Charles took the morning driving shift.
 We left San Francisco and I wondered if I would ever find myself there again.
-It’s plausable that that would happen.
+It’s plausible that that would happen.
 But also completely realistic that it wouldn’t.

 The beginning of the drive we talked, running on adrenaline from the logistics and goodbyes.
 But the tired caught up to us.
 Joseph dosed off.
 And Charles also caught his eyes becoming heavy.
 So they swapped and Joseph continued the driving, powered by a gas station milkshake.
 We made a very important stop by the Bill Cypher statue.
 For those who are not Gravity Falls fans, after the show ended there was a treasure hunt for this statue depicting the main villain who (spoilers!!!) by the end was petrified into this statue.